Why are we writing this blog, and why should you read it?

 - Practical research insights to add value

-- ServiceQualityWorks has created this blog to share our thoughts and experiences on how good research can help organizations improve sales enablement, customer experience, and account management.
+- ServiceQualityWorks has created this blog to share our thoughts and experiences on how good research can help organizations improve relationships with external and internal customers.
 Concise and practical posts will address real-world aspects of the research process – management, design, implementation, analysis, interpretation, presentation, and/or utilization.
 The focus will be on B2B (or B2B2C) companies, but we expect many topics to have broader applications.
 Your feedback on the blog in general, and on individual posts in particular, will be welcome.

 ARE YOU A “PROMOTER” OF YOUR NPS PROGRAM?
 (09/28/2013)